 Students are required to maintain 75% or higher average within the course in order to be eligible for clinical rotations.
-In addition the student must achieve 75% or higher on the comprehensive final exam in order to be eligible for a course completion.
+In addition the student must achieve 75% or higher overall score in each course to be eligible for a course completion.